 - Host a congregational Havdalah service on Zoom.
 Advertise this to your entire community and encourage people with disabilities and their families to participate. - Choose one of the films in this guide and do a "movie night."
 Choose a film that people can stream and host a discussion.
 Have a thoughtful discussion about how people with disabilities and mental health conditions are portrayed in Hollywood. - Coordinate a program for parents of children with disabilities.
 Invite a speaker from Jewish Family Services to lead a parent education group. - Schedule a Shabbat afternoon conversation on Zoom.
 Invite a speaker to discuss employment, housing, or policy issues around disability and mental health conditions. - Start a book group and read one of the 2021 JDAIM Reads! selections.
 We've also included great selections from past years. - Host a bedtime story event on Zoom.
-Read the JDAIM Reads for Kids selection or choose a book from previous years.
-Make sure to have hot chocolate and marshmallows at the ready. - Create a calendar of events in your community.
-Check back on the www.jdaim.org website for updated calendar listings of national online events. - Gather representatives from every Jewish organization to convene an inclusion roundtable that will meet regularly after JDAIM to discuss the needs and work toward building capacity in the community.
+Read a JDAIM Reads for Kids selection.
+Make sure to have hot chocolate and marshmallows at the ready. - Create a calendar of events in your community. - Gather representatives from every Jewish organization to convene an inclusion roundtable that will meet regularly after JDAIM to discuss the needs and work toward building capacity in the community

 JDAIM Reads!
-2021
+Book Club

 JDAIM Reads! is a popular program, providing organizations and communities another avenue to raise awareness and educate people about a wide variety of disability and mental health related topics, family concerns, Jewish community inclusion, and history.
+We have chosen two amazing selections for your book groups or to read on your own.